OleSkaar/Plunder/Index/Combat.md

 Also, some creatures have attacks that are determined by a damage dice instead of this calculation.

 ### Melee attacks
-In melee combat, the target's Defense is determined by the weapons they have equipped plus their Dexterity modifier or other special modifiers.
-Typically, longer and well-balanced weapons have higher Defense.

-When you score a hit in melee, add your damage dice to the margin of success.
+When you score a hit in melee, add your damage dice to the damage total.

 ### Ranged attacks
-When you make a ranged attack, the enemy's Defense is determined by their Dexterity, their shield's Defense if any, and how far away they are.

-Each ranged weapon has a range modifier, noted in the weapon description.

-- **Short range:**  -1
-- **Medium range:** +0
-- **Long range:** +1
-- **Beyond long range:** Attack not possible

-Damage is equal to the margin of success.
+For ranged attacks, the Parry bonus from the target's weapon does not apply.

+Each ranged weapon has a normal and a long range.
+When used beyond the normal range, the attacker has disadvantage on the roll.
+Attacking beyond the long range is not possible.

-If you are in melee, you have disadvantage on the attack.
+If you are in melee, you have disadvantage on ranged attacks.

+#### Cover and shooting into melee
+A target that's partially covered gets +2 Defense.
+This includes being behind another creature in melee.

+A target that's at least 3/4 covered gets +5 Defense.

+An attack that would otherwise hit a target that's behind cover, hits the cover instead.
+The damage is equal to the cover bonus.

 ### Spell attacks
 When casting a spell in combat, use the same rules as ranged attacks.